gbif/hp-gb32/travel-accommodation.md

 ## Arriving in Canberra

+### About Canberra

+Canberra is the capital of Australia and occupies part of the Australian Capital Territory (ACT), in south-eastern Australia; Canberra is situated inland between the cities of Sydney and Melbourne.
+Canberra was founded as the Capital City of Australia, and the seat of Australian Government in 1913.

+Canberra is located on the lands of the Ngunnawal people, the Indigenous people of this region and the traditional owners of the land on which we will meet.

 ### Canberra by plane

 There are no direct international flights into Canberra and your first Australian destination will be either Melbourne Tullamarine<sup>1</sup> or Sydney Kingsford Smith.
 Canberra is about a one-hour flight from either of these airports.